TylerGorshing/Cards/README.md

 # Cards
-An OOP learning excersise in Python.
+An OOP learning exercise in Python.

 ### About the Project